moesy/crypto-world/README.md

 ```

 # Configuration (config/)
-- update the rig name by changing fields.rig in filebeat.yml
-- crypto-world-mines.conf:
+* crypto-world-mines.conf
--- change output.elasticsearch.host to the explorer url
+  * change output.elasticsearch.host to the explorer url

-- filebeat.yml
+* filebeat.yml
--- change fields.rig to this rigsname (use unique and meaningful names)
+  * change fields.rig to this rigsname (use unique and meaningful names)

+* mine/
+  * change wallet credentials in makefile

 # Ubuntu Install